Support Centre

 Further processing

-Personal data may not be disclosed, made available, or used for purposes other than those specified, unless it is done with the consent of the data subject or authorised in terms of written law (Section 15 of the Data Protection Act).
+Section 15 of the Act provides that personal data shall not be disclosed, made available, or otherwise used for purposes other than those specified, except with the consent of the data subject or as may be authorized by any written law.

-In terms of Section 26 of the Data Protection Act, personal data may be processed for legal purposes where it is necessary in connection with legal proceedings, for purposes of obtaining legal advice, enforcing legal rights or for the administration of justice.
+According to Section 26 of the Act, sensitive personal data may be processed for legal purposes where it is necessary in connection with legal proceedings, obtaining legal advice, or purposes of establishing, exercising, or defending legal rights or for the administration of justice.

 6. Principles

-Personal data must be processed, by people and entities, in accordance with the principles specified in Section 14 of the Data Protection Act.
-The principles of data processing provide:
+Personal data must be processed in line with the following principles outlined in Section 14 of the Act:

-• personal data must be protected by reasonable security safeguards against risks, such as loss, unauthorised access, destruction, use, disclosure, etc.
+• personal data is protected by reasonable security safeguards against risks such as loss, unauthorized access, destruction, use, modification, or disclosure;

 7. Controller and Processor Obligations